Score: A Film Music Documentary

 Score: A Film Music Documentary is a 2016 American documentary film directed by Matt Schrader about film scores, featuring Hans Zimmer, Danny Elfman, John Williams, Quincy Jones, Rachel Portman, Trent Reznor, and others.
-The film was released theatrically by Gravitas Ventures on June 16, 2017, and on Blu-ray and download September 5, 2017.
+The film was released theatrically by Gravitas Ventures on June 16, 2017, and on Blu-ray and download on September 5, 2017.

-The film inspired Score: The Podcast, a weekly show on Apple Podcasts hosted by the producers and featuring prominent Hollywood composers as guests, which launched April 3, 2018.
+The film inspired Score: The Podcast, a weekly show on Apple Podcasts hosted by the producers and featuring prominent Hollywood composers as guests, which launched on April 3, 2018.

 Cast

 Schrader and the filmmakers interviewed more than 60 composers, directors, orchestrators, agents, executives and experts for the documentary.
 Schrader says he started with the idea of having only three composers featured, but realized the diversity of musical opinions present in the film composing world.